Frequently Asked Questions

 - A job like making smoothies, walking dogs, babysitting, flipping burgers, or lifeguarding

+Don’t just listen to me.
 Here’s what William Fitzsimmons, Dean of Harvard Admissions, says about summer: “Bring summer back.
-Summer need not be totally consumed by highly structured programs, such as summer schools, travel programs, or athletic camps.
-While such activities can be wonderful in many ways, they can also add to stress by assembling ‘super peers’ who set nearly impossible standards.
-Activities in which one can develop at one’s own pace can be much more pleasant and helpful.
-An old-fashioned summer job that provides a contrast to the school year or allows students to meet others of differing backgrounds, ages, and life experiences is often invaluable in providing psychological downtime and a window on future possibilities.
-Students need ample free time to reflect, to recreate (i.e. to ‘re-create’ themselves without the driving pressure to achieve as an influence), and to gather strength for the school year ahead.”
+Summer need not be totally consumed by highly structured programs, such as summer schools, travel programs, or athletic camps… An old-fashioned summer job that provides a contrast to the school year or allows students to meet others of differing backgrounds, ages, and life experiences is often invaluable in providing psychological downtime and a window on future possibilities.”

 I've waited too long!
 I'm already a senior and I'm lost!
 Will I even be able to find a college that is a good fit for me?

 Absolutely!
-Some of the best college choice outcomes have come from students who didn’t start the process until October of senior year.
-Okay…taking this approach makes for a stressful few months or so, but that might be better than several stressful years.
-And when kids (and parents) aren’t focusing all their energy into the college admissions process for years, teens can spend that time genuinely and authentically furthering their own passions and interests, and these will shine through on an application.
+Some of the best college choice outcomes have come from students who didn’t start the college search and application process until October of senior year.
+Yes, this approach makes for a stressful few months, but in some cases that might be better than several stressful years.

 When should I really start thinking about and begin the application process ?